awsdocs/aws-lambda-developer-guide/doc_source/services-rds-tutorial.md

 db_name = "ExampleDB"
 ```

+A deployment package is a \.zip file containing your Lambda function code and dependencies\.
+The sample function code has the following dependencies:

 **Dependencies**
 + `pymysql` – The Lambda function code uses this library to access your MySQL instance \(see [PyMySQL](https://pypi.python.org/pypi/PyMySQL)\) \.

+**To create a deployment package**
-Install dependencies with Pip and create a deployment package\.
++ Install dependencies with Pip and create a deployment package\.
 For instructions, see [Deploy Python Lambda functions with \.zip file archives](python-package.md)\.

-### Create the Lambda function<a name="vpc-rds-upload-deployment-pkg"></a>
+## Create the Lambda function<a name="vpc-rds-upload-deployment-pkg"></a>

 Create the Lambda function with the `create-function` command\.
 You can find the subnet IDs and security group ID for your default VPC in the [Amazon VPC console](https://console.aws.amazon.com/vpc)\.

 ```
-$ aws lambda create-function --function-name  CreateTableAddRecordsAndRead --runtime python3.8 \
+aws lambda create-function --function-name  CreateTableAddRecordsAndRead --runtime python3.8 \
 --zip-file fileb://app.zip --handler app.handler \
 --role arn:aws:iam::123456789012:role/lambda-vpc-role \
 --vpc-config SubnetIds=subnet-0532bb6758ce7c71f,subnet-d6b7fda068036e11f,SecurityGroupIds=sg-0897d5f549934c2fb
 ```

-### Test the Lambda function<a name="vpc-rds-invoke-lambda-function"></a>
+## Test the Lambda function<a name="vpc-rds-invoke-lambda-function"></a>

 In this step, you invoke the Lambda function manually using the `invoke` command\.
 When the Lambda function runs, it runs the SELECT query against the Employee table in the RDS MySQL instance and prints the results, which also go to the CloudWatch Logs\.

 1. Invoke the Lambda function with the `invoke` command\.

    ```
-   $ aws lambda invoke --function-name CreateTableAddRecordsAndRead output.txt
+   aws lambda invoke --function-name CreateTableAddRecordsAndRead output.txt
    ```

 1. Verify that the Lambda function executed successfully as follows: